 Yep, I saved the hardest question for last.
 This is the litmus test of your expertise, personality, and service.
 Will your client risk her reputation by recommending you to someone else?
 Why or why not?

 I know, I know.
 You dread talking to clients about this stuff.
-But if you ask these questions, just the action of doing so might differentiate you from your competition from your client’s the perspective.
+But if you ask these questions, just the act of doing so might differentiate you from your competition from your client’s perspective.

 So while your busy being comfortable, your client is thinking: Wait, you’re asking me for feedback?!
 About how you can improve?!
 You care what I think?!
 Holy cow, so few of the people I work with take the time.
 I’m gonna remember this.